IBM/aspera-cli/README.md

 #### Optional gems

-Some additional gems are required for some specific features, see [Gemfile.optional](Gemfile.optional):
+Some additional gems are required for some specific features, see [Gemfile](Gemfile):

 | name | version | comment |
 | ---- | ------- | ------- |